PerArneng/strangemachines/README.md

 ## About

 Strange Machines is a Java library for working with state machines.
 State machines can be useful when working with asynchronous events, parsing or games.
+The purpose of the state machine in this library is the define rules of which states and transitions that are valid and then make sure that a program that uses the state machine follows theese rules.

 The state machine implementation in this library is based on Java Enums that represents each state.
 Each state can have an implementation that is triggered when the state